CodeFX-org/WorkFlowyFX/README.md

 _Makes [WorkFlowy](https://workflowy.com/) even smarter._

-A plugin for Chrome and Firefox, built with [WebExtensions](https://developer.mozilla.org/en-US/Add-ons/WebExtensions).
+An extension for Chrome and Firefox, built with [WebExtensions](https://developer.mozilla.org/en-US/Add-ons/WebExtensions).
 It adds a couple of small usability features to the already awesome _WorkFlowy_.

 ## Features